 Clean drains with vinegar or bleach

 It's not uncommon to find house centipedes near bathroom or kitchen drains or in the cabinets under the sink.
 Pouring some vinegar or bleach down the drain will usually keep them out.
-Use a half a cup of vinegar, wait an hour, then another half cup.
-For bleach, dilute by half with water first.
+Use one-half cup of vinegar, wait an hour, then another half cup.
+For bleach, use a 50:50 water/bleach solution.

 What Attracts House Centipedes?